JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

   - `data_management.py`: Utility to download results as a timestamped CSV
   - `machine_learning/predictive_analysis.py`: Contains logic for resizing images, loading the model, making predictions, and plotting prediction probabilities

+## App Testing

+The final Streamlit app was tested using a range of inputs to confirm correct classification and to assess model behaviour under edge cases.

+- A healthy cherry leaf image was correctly classified as *healthy*.
+- A mildew-infected cherry leaf image was correctly classified as *powdery mildew*.
+- A non-cherry image (e.g. a dog) was misclassified, which is expected behaviour due to the model's binary classification setup and domain-specific training.

+This testing confirmed the model is functioning reliably within its intended use case - the misclassification of non-leaf inputs also demonstrated the model's limitations.

 ## Credits

 - In this section, you need to reference where you got your content, media and from where you got extra help.
 It is common practice to use code from other repositories and tutorials.
 However, it is necessary to be very specific about these sources to avoid plagiarism.